-MUS 4240 String Instrument Literature and Pedagogy (2) A survey of literature, instructional materials and pedagogy of the various string instruments.
-Prerequisite: 12 semester hours credit on major instrument.
+MUS 4240 String Instrument Literature and Pedagogy (2) A survey of literature, instructional materials and pedagogy of the various string

-MUS 4245 Woodwind Instrument Literature and Pedagogy (2) A survey of literature, instructional materials and pedagogy of woodwind instruments.
+MUS 4245 Woodwind Instrument Literature and Pedagogy (2) A survey of literature, instructional materials and pedagogy of woodwind

+A survey of literature, instructional materials and pedagogy of woodwind instruments.
 Prerequisite: 12 semester hours credit on major instrument.